-A mix of three well-known medicines not only slows down, but reverses the aging processes.
+A mix of three known medicines not only slows down, but reverses the aging process.
 It is the conclusion of one study just published in Nature e Biomed.

 Nine people benefited for a year from a growth hormone-based treatment to reverse aging and two diabetes drugs in a University of California test.

 At the end of the treatment cycle, according to the studies, the patients "recovered" a biological age younger than 2.5 years.

 Here too I intrude to throw water on the fire: the results are there and are confirmed, but the group of tests is made up of Caucasians only and a second comparison test is missing to better contextualize the results of the research.

 For many, the theme ofimmortality it is the holy grail of both futurism and medicine.

 Even those who do not have the slightest intention of living forever, the idea of being able to live without the ravages of time still sounds much better than living longer but among the thousand ailments of old age.

 In terms of length and quality of life more than age on the documents it is important the ability of our body to keep fit at the cellular and molecular level.

 Scientists measure biological aging by considering something called an "epigenetic clock".
 One of the main methods of measurement was developed by a co-author of the study, Dr. Steve horvath of the University of California.